Discover Tyrol : What to bring back ? (handicraft...)

 A traditional costume

-In most towns and mountain resorts in Tyrol, you can find the famous Tracht (in German), Lederhose (short leather pants), or Dirndl, the traditional dress of the Alpine peasants composed of a white bodice, a corselet, a skirt and an apron.
-It remains to dare to wear them!
-The most versatile would probably be to get a hat typical of the region, made of felted wool, with a specific ornament depending on the area: various feathers and/or rope.
+In most Tyrolean towns and mountain resorts, you'll find the famous traditional dresses(Tracht in German), Lederhose (leather shorts), or Dirndl, the traditional Alpine peasant dress consisting of a white bodice, corselet, skirt and apron.
+All you have to do is dare to wear them!
+The most all-purpose would probably be to buy a hat typical of the region, made of felted wool, with a specific ornament depending on the precise corner: various feathers and/or rope.

 The Apfelstrudel